railcore/railcore.github.io/hardware/maintenance.md

  * Depending on use, clean the bed surface with a suitable cleaner for your print surface.
  * Extruder check?
  * Do a visual check of the printer, looking particularly for anything loose.
 Check your axes are moving freely.
+ * Check belt tension as per the belts page

 ## Monthly schedule